Zeligoland/Zeligoland/README.md

 I'm Andrea, from Bogotá, Colombia.

 - 🔭 I'm currently working on a react project called citas-vet.
-- 🌱 I’m currently learning Node.js and looking forward to learning Python🐍
+- 🌱 I’m currently learning Quality Control + Automation and Java
 - 👀 I’m a Front-End Developer and also a Psychologist, I’m interested in integrating these two areas of knowledge in my work.
 - 📫 How to reach me: 95andreazapata@gmail.com
 - 😄 Pronouns: she/her